Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 In-depth Covenant Analysis

 The following section is dedicated to going over the Covenant abilities for Shadow, and more importantly the Soulbinds behind each of these abilities that encompass your entire Covenant Choice.
 The discussion and information is going to assume you are at max Renown levels, as you need the full Renown to unlock all Soulbinds and all Soulbind paths.
 The ranking of which Soulbind will change based on your current Renown levels.
-We have a specific simulation that is setup for Renown levels equivalent to Mythic Castle Nathria launch week that will be updated weekly if you wish to see what is currently the best path for the current level of Renown possible.
+We have a specific simulation that will be updated weekly if you wish to see what is currently the best path for the current level of Renown possible.
 Otherwise the below paths will be best at max Renown levels once you get there, or once you unlock the full tree.

 - Kyrian gives you